The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 grateful for that old Quaker adage 'let your life speak.'”

-sure gathers my words.
-I utter to myself a gentle reminder, “Words listen up.
+That phrase gathers my words.
+I utter to myself a gentle reminder, “Words, listen up.
 Take

 Terry